In this article:

-Alternatively, you can refinance your federal loans with a private lender.
+Another way to get a different repayment plan is to refinance your federal loans with a private lender.
 If you have a strong credit history and income profile, you may be able to qualify for a lower interest rate than what you're currently paying.

 That said, refinancing with a private lender means that you lose federal benefits, including access to income-driven repayment plans and loan forgiveness programs.
 So it might not be a great option if you want to hold on to those protections.
 But if you're not worried about needing them, refinancing could save you money in the long run.